China says will hit U.S. auto imports with duties

 China's action comes at an awkward time for U.S.-China relations, with China's currency and trade policies becoming a focus of criticism for U.S. presidential candidates and as China's growing diplomatic and military influence raises concern in the region and beyond.

-Four senior lawmakers in the House of Representatives also urged USTR to take action, calling the duties "unjustifiable" and "one more instance of impermissible Chinese retaliation against the United States and other trading partners."

-The group included Michigan representatives Dave Camp and Sander Levin, the top Republican and Democrat respectively on the House Ways and Means Committee.
+The new anti-subsidy and anti-dumping duties, which take effect on Thursday, also come at a time when growth in China's auto market, now the world's largest, is stalling.

-The new duties on American-made large cars and SUVs range from a 2 percent levy on BMW models to 15 percent for Chrysler and almost 22 percent for GM.
-Ford Motor Co (F.N) does not export U.S.-built vehicles to China.
+The new China tariffs range from a 2-percent levy on BMW X3 models to almost 22 percent on GM vehicles and 15 percent for Chrysler.

 "Clearly, the intention was to inflict pain on the Americans above all," said Georges Dieng, a Paris-based analyst with Natixis Securities.